Rosh-pvr/Deep_Learning/README.md

 # Deep_Learning

-This Repeository is only a demomstration of deep learning Algorithm using a Real-Time Dataset
+This Repository is only a demonstration of deep learning Algorithm using a Real-Time Dataset